Jamun-Fanatic-Foreva/STADS---Star-Matching/Catalogues/README.md

 # Star Catalogue

-All variants of star catalogue are published here.
+All variants of star catalogues are published here.